dartmouth-cs98/20w-ensemble-vr/README.md

 ## Deployment

 TODO: how to deploy the project
 * Clone this repository into any folder.
 Then, open the project in Unity!
-An Oculus Quest is required to run the application.
+An Oculus Quest is required to run the application, so plug in an Oculus Quest into your computer via USB cable.
+Enable USB debugging on the Oculus Quest.
 Open the companion Python app as well.
+* Go to Build Settings, and ensure that it is building to Android.
+Go to player settings and ensure that Quest is set as the build target.
+Then, click Build and Run, save the .apk into any folder you would like, and enjoy!

 ## Authors